su595/heightmapper/README.md

 # heightmapper

 This program creates custom heightmaps.
+It is not very practical, because it uses an unreliable API to get the elevation data.
+It is rather meant as a programming exercise.

 ## Usage